natsu-anon/.emacs.d/README.md

 	}
 }
 ```
-- finally create `.babelrc` with the following:
+- create `.babelrc` with the following:

 ``` json
 {